minhducngo85/Kafka/README.md

 kafka-console-consumer.bat --topic quickstart-events --bootstrap-server localhost:9092 --partition 0  --offset 2

 ## Simple Producer & Consumer Example

+1. Start Zookeeper server: bin/zookeeper-server-start.sh config/zookeeper.properties
+2. Start Kafka server: bin/kafka-server-start.sh config/server.properties
+3. Run SimpleProducer.java from SimpleKafkaExample to push msg to the topic 'hello-kafka'
+4. Run SimpleSuncomer.java from SimpleKafkaExample to subcribe msg of the topic 'hello-kafka'

+## Advanced Kafka Consumer
+1. Rebalance Listener <br/>
+ - One common use is saving offsets in a custom store.
+By saving offsets in the onPartitionsRevoked(Collection) call we can ensure that any time partition assignment changes the offset gets saved.
+ - start SimpleProducer
+ - start ConsumerRebalanceDemo

+2. Seek and Assign
+ - In case you are looking to read specific messages from specific partitions, the .seek() and .assign() API may help you.
+ - remove groud.id
+ - remove subscribe()

+3. Consumer in Thread

 ## Integration of Kafka into Spring Boot